 There are a number of nations and municipalities all over the world which are enacting legislation aimed at banning the use of plastics, including containers, bags and bottles.
-Support such legislation and help it be adopted all over the world, protecting such material from ever reaching the oceans ever again.
+Support such legislation and help it be adopted worldwide, protecting such material from ever reaching the oceans ever again.

 5. Reduce Emissions

-Corporations and manufacturing giants should switch to renewable energy and factories should handle their waste, especially waste which goes directly to the atmosphere.
+Corporations and manufacturing giants should switch to renewable energy, and factories should handle their waste, especially waste which goes directly into the atmosphere.

-Individuals should also spread the word on the effects of greenhouse gases on the environment and help reduce such emissions.
+Individuals should also spread the word about the effects of greenhouse gases on the environment and help reduce such emissions.

 Not all establishments built near bodies of water pollute such water.
 However, the majority direct their waste into the water, severely damaging marine life.
-Such establishments need to be punished severely, so that they manage their waste in better ways, thereby securing marine life.
+Such establishments must be punished severely to manage their waste better, thereby securing marine life.

 7. Clean Stormwater Drains

-There is a lot of trash and rubbish lying on the streets and it ends up in the stormwater drains.
+A lot of trash and rubbish on the streets ends up in the stormwater drains.
 When it rains, the trash could be washed down into rivers and oceans, meaning street rubbish will end up affecting marine life.

-Clean the streets and stormwater drains, and eliminate the possibility of cigarette butts, oil from cars, and any other rubbish from entering the waters.
+To prevent this, we should invest efforts to clean the streets and stormwater drains and eliminate the possibility of cigarette butts, oil from cars, and any other rubbish entering the waters.